eos911/unregistered.github.io/README.md

 # EOS911

-This is a Web app aimed at helping people retrieve their stolen EOS accounts.
+This is a Web app aimed at helping people register their EOS accounts that were not correctly registered.

-There are 3 ways to use this:

-- Using the EOS911 recovery website
-- Proving ownership using a Hardware wallet
-- Generating your keypairs offline

-You can find out a more detailed run through @ https://blog.eos42.io/eos911-recovery-process/

 ## Dependencies